 Pageland is located in northwestern Chesterfield County, halfway between Chesterfield and Lancaster.
-A few families lived in the area as early as 1788, but the town itself was not formed until the Cheraw-Lancaster Railroad built a depot here in 1904.
+A few families settled in the area as early as 1788, but the town itself was not chartered until the Cheraw-Lancaster Railroad built a depot here in 1904.

 In 1907, 157 residents signed a petition to incorporate the area and named it Pageland after Adolphus High “Dolly” Page.
 Page was the C&L engineer responsible for bringing the railroad through town.

-The railroad no longer exists, but Pageland’s close proximity to Charlotte still brings many travelers its way.
+Despite the harsh economic setbacks experienced in the 1930s, Pageland is a surviving town.
+Though the railroad ceased operations in the 1940s, Pageland’s close proximity to Charlotte still brings many travelers its way.
 Several large industries and distribution centers have set up shop in Pageland, and there is a collection of small businesses downtown.

 Address: US Hwy 601, Pageland, SC 29728